Javier Ortega Smith: Stances

 Ortega Smith is a staunch militarist.

 He argues that the history of Spain is "inalienable" and defines it as inextricably "linked to the sword and the cross".
 According to Guillermo Fernández, the 2018 Vistalegre bullring speech by Ortega Smith—that started by praising the "leading" role of Spanish forces in the 1571 victory of the Battle of Lepanto over "barbarism", the aim being to fuel a sense of the Nation's historical destiny–was an attempt to connect with the discursive and ideological ideas of the Spanish extreme right.
-As guest at the demonstration of the policial association Jusapol in Barcelona on 29 September 2018, his speech during the event included a diatribe against the European Union.
+As guest at the demonstration of the police association Jusapol in Barcelona on 29 September 2018, his speech during the event included a diatribe against the European Union.
 He has scorned illegal immigrants as alleged "carriers of serious infectious diseases".

 He has defended José Antonio Primo de Rivera to be "one of the great men in history".
 In October 2019, he provoked a controversy by accusing "Las Trece Rosas" (thirteen young women executed by the Franco regime in August 1939) of having been 'torturers', 'murderers' and 'rapists'.
 The Franco regime itself accused them only of having defended the Spanish Republic during the Civil War.
-In 2012, he organised demonstrations in front of the Argentinean embassy against the then President Cristina Fernández de Kirchner, whom he accused of supporting Venezuela and Iran, and called for Argentina's expulsion from the G20.
-He defends pro-Israeli positions. and he has also defended aspects of Argentina's military junta at a conference in Buenos Aires in August 2019.
+He defends pro-Israeli positions.